The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

-M&M Shiv [Strength-Based Close Piercing Damage 0, Improved Critical 2 (Limited – only vs. surprised/defenceless targets), Feature 1 (very slim and flat)]
+Shiv [Strength-Based piercing Damage 0, Improved Critical 2 (Limited – only vs. surprised/defenceless targets), Feature 1 (very slim and flat)]

 Knives and daggers

-There exists an immense variety of knives, daggers, dirks, etc. with blades ranging from 5” or less to something more akin to a short sword.
+There exists an immense variety of knives, daggers, dirks, etc..
+These have blades ranging from 5” or less to something more akin to a short sword.

 Basically every culture came up with knives designs and techniques, as well as symbolic associations.
-In Western fiction knives are often associated with street criminals, though certain designs also commonly appear in the hands of military and outdoorsmen characters.
+In Western fiction knives are often associated with street criminals.
+Yet certain designs also commonly appear in the hands of military and outdoorsy characters.

-In other time and cultures they may be a normal part of dress or a common self-defense weapon.
+In other times and cultures they may be a normal part of dress or a common self-defense weapon.

 There are various knife designs that store the blade within the handle.
 This way a full-length knife can be easily and discreetly carried.
 The main designs are :